awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ------

-## Updating the Amazon VPC CNI add\-on<a name="updating-vpc-cni-add-on"></a>
+## Updating the Amazon VPC CNI add\-on manually<a name="updating-vpc-cni-add-on"></a>

-If you have a 1\.17 or earlier cluster, or a 1\.18 or later cluster that you have not added the Amazon VPC CNI add\-on to, complete the following steps to update the add\-on\.
+If you have a 1\.17 or earlier cluster, or a 1\.18 or later cluster that you have not added the Amazon VPC CNI add\-on to, complete the following steps to update the add\-on manually\.
 If you've added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI Amazon EKS add\-on](#updating-vpc-cni-eks-add-on) instead\.

 **To determine your current Amazon VPC CNI add\-on version**
 + Use the following command to determine your cluster's CNI version: